Power BI is a business analytics tool used for analyzing, visualizing and publishing data.

 - Fields Pane – This show the list of columns loaded from the data set

-- Visualization Pane – This shows all the visualisations available.
+- Visualization Pane – This shows all the visualizations available.

 - Pages tab – On clicking on the plus symbol it creates new reports pages.